 Some don't have a problem with bugs, but some newcomers to the area are bitten by gnats/no-see-ums heavily.
 There are not many mosquitoes.
 You may wish to bring a mosquito net which is sufficient for no-see-ums.
-The gnats like ankles and wrists, and the majority of bites can be avoided by simply wearing long sleeves and socks during the times of day that they come out (early morning, early evening, during/after a rain.)
-The temperature here is comfortable enough to wear long sleeves during that time with no issue.
+The gnats like ankles and wrists, and the majority of bites can be avoided by simply wearing long sleeves and socks during the times of day that they come out (early morning, early evening, during/after a rain).
+Natural essential oils are effective (such as citronella, lemongrass, etc) The temperature here is comfortable enough to wear long sleeves during that time with no issue.

 What We Provide

-We have a limited number of foam mattresses, but you should probably bring your own blanket/sleeping bag + sleeping pad.
-Most of the time you will sleep 1 to a room but if we have a lot of folks here we may put two volunteers in a room or some people will stay in tents.
-It is a good idea to bring a tent as we sometimes fill up all of the available bedrooms and cabins.
+We have a limited number of foam mattresses, but you should bring your own blanket/sleeping bag + sleeping pad.
+Most of the time people will stay in tents.
+You must bring a tent as all of the available bedrooms and cabins are usually full.